Altitude365/AltitudeLights/README.md

 * The emulator does not take into account that code runs more slowly on the device than on the PC.
 On the PC, virtually all the time will be spent in `delay()` calls but on the device, a non-significant portion of time is typically spent executing the program.
 The difference causes the sketch to run faster on the PC.
 The possible difference becomes larger the shorter the `delay()` is.

+* Thanks to Roger Dahl who is the original author of this emulator!